agalue/opennms-drift-kubernetes/README.kops.md

   --versioning-configuration Status=Enabled
 ```

-Create the Kubernetes cluster using `kops`.
+Create the Kubernetes cluster using `kOps`.
 The following example creates a cluster with 1 master node and 5 worker nodes on a single Availability Zone using the Hosted Zone `aws.agalue.net`, and the S3 bucked created above:

 ```bash
 export KOPS_CLUSTER_NAME="aws.agalue.net"